tennesseeBonner1/PiBlink/README.md

 primary functionality of the program: Reading in data to session files and opening session files for viewing.

+- **__main__.py**:
+    File responsible for starting the program.
+Also contains the catch-all error handler for clean up.

 - **DataAnalysis.py**:
+    This file contains funtions that are used by the JSON Converter in order to make stat calculations.
+These include calculations for the eyeblinks as well as all the calculations needed for it.

 - **DataWizard.py**:
     Handles all of the analog input and outputs.